 The matching hypothesis or 'person-environment fit' perspective holds that motivation and performance increases when there is congruency between the motivational climate (MC) and an individual's dispositional goal orientation (DGO).
 Contrary to the matching hypothesis, moderated hierarchical regression revealed no interaction between MC and DGO for running time in the advanced athletes (Experiment 1) or for the number of free-throws (Experiment 3).
 There was, at best, weak support for the matching hypothesis in the experiment conducted on recreational athletes (Experiment 2).
-The performance on the 400m run in athletes who had both high task DGO and low ego DGO did not improve in the ego MC condition.
-However, given that the benefits of an ego MC were evident even in athletes with low task DGO and low ego DGO, a more parsimonious explanation is that aligning MC with DGO is not sufficient to optimise performance and the matching hypothesis does not reliably apply to sport.
+The performance on the 400 m run in athletes who had both high task DGO and low ego DGO did not improve in the ego MC condition.
+However, given that the benefits of an ego MC were evident even in athletes with low task DGO and low ego DGO, a more parsimonious explanation is that aligning MC with DGO is not sufficient to optimize performance and the matching hypothesis does not reliably apply to sport.

-While the results of these experiments do not support the matching hypothesis, the finding that an ego-oriented MC produced better performance in a 400m sprint would is

-1 consistent with prior experimental evidence that an ego / performance-oriented MC is

-2 positively associated with aspects of sports performance.
-For example, Brockbank (2022)

-3 found an advantage for performance-approach goals in a speeded agility task and Tok et al.

-4 (2020), report ego goals improve performance on a bicep curl task.
-The null result for freethrow performance in Experiment 3 also aligns with previous studies that report either null or negative effects of performance oriented MC on tasks that require more fine motor control, such as basketball dribbling (Cury, Elliot, Sarrazin, Da Fonseca, & Rufo, 2002; Elliot, Cury, dart throwing (Nikos Ntoumanis, Thogersen-Ntoumani, & Smith, 2009) and golf putting in the performance climate but achieved the same level of performance as those in the mastery climate, which may suggest a subtle advantage for performance goals.
+While the results of these experiments do not support the matching hypothesis, the finding that an ego-oriented MC produced better performance in a 400 m sprint would is consistent with prior experimental evidence that an ego/performance-oriented MC is positively associated with aspects of sports performance.
+For example, Brockbank (2022) found an advantage for performance-approach goals in a speeded agility task and Tok et al. (2020), report ego goals improve performance on a bicep curl task.
+The null result for free-throw performance in Experiment 3 also aligns with previous studies that report either null or negative effects of performance oriented MC on tasks that require more fine motor control, such as basketball dribbling (Cury et al., 2002; Elliot et al., 2006), dribbling a soccer ball (Chalabaev et al., 2008), dart throwing (Ntoumanis et al., 2009) and golf putting (Kavussanu et al., 2009), although the latter noted that participants practiced less in the performance climate but achieved the same level of performance as those in the mastery climate, which may suggest a subtle advantage for performance goals.
 Thus, it seems that a critical factor in determining the impact of an ego-oriented MC is the nature of the skill needed in the moment or the current training goal.
 When success depends on maximal exertion of effort an ego MC is beneficial, such as getting the most out of conditioning sprints when athletes are fatiguing.
 In contrast, when success relies on the execution of highly skilled motor acts, such as free-throws, an ego MC has a much weaker effect on performance.